 PROXY_PORTis the port the proxy is running on (e.g.

-For an authenticated proxy, you will need to set your proxy username and password using properties, like so:
+For an authenticated proxy, you will need to set your proxy username and password using properties as follows:

 gcloud config set proxy/username [USERNAME] gcloud config set proxy/password [PASSWORD]

 Alternatively, to avoid having the proxy credentials recorded in any logs (such as shell history or gcloud CLI logs) or in the gcloud CLI configuration file, you can set the properties using environment variables, as shown in the following sample:

 export CLOUDSDK_PROXY_USERNAME [USERNAME] export CLOUDSDK_PROXY_PASSWORD [PASSWORD]

 The gcloud CLI won't store these values.
 This way, the credentials can be stored in an encrypted file locally, or they can be stored in a secure network location and retrieved when necessary.